-Rochester, New York July 21, 2017
+Rochester, New York January 5, 2021

 Only the Board of Education is authorized to enter into contracts for the District.
-Please use this form when you need to a vendor approved to perform services for the District.
+Please use this form when you need to get a vendor approved to perform services for the District.
 Please leave enough lead time in the process.
-The contract mus to the Board of Education prior to the services being performed.
-Additionally, a Purchase Order must be completed in Finance Manager (which can be done prior to contract approval).
-Once the Board of Education approves the contract, please include the date approved in the body of your Purchase Order (it streamlines the PO approval process and the au of District payments).
+The contract must go to the Board of Education prior to the services being performed.
+Additionally, a Purchase Order must be completed in NVision (which can be done prior to contract approval).
+Once the Board of Education approves the contract, please include the date approved in the body of your Purchase Order (it streamlines the PO approval process and the audit of District payments).
 Thank You.